W. E. Noffke: Art Deco

 Art Deco is known to be a style of bold geometric shapes and decorative features that mimic more exotic styles.
 It can be considered a more modern style as it has often been used for many building structures that were new to the 20th century, such as skyscrapers.
 Even before Art Deco was of style it was said that Noffke design for the Entrance and Ticket Office of the CCEA in 1914 share some of these decorative ideas.
 Noffke returns to these aspects when Art Deco becomes more popular in the architectural world.
 He uses these geometric shapes in the structure and ornamentation as well as references to the Egyptian ziggurats.
 This style appears in many of his most popular structures in the downtown Ottawa core including the Medical Arts Building and the Central Post Office.
 He also adopts the style to some of his residential designs including the Mohr Residence now used as an Embassy.

 Modernism Shift/International Style

 When Noffke swapped out the Gothic influence in his church projects he replaced it with a more contemporary approach.
 This included the international style, he made this most evident in his work on Our Saviour Lutheran Church, where he uses the same geometric massing as the popular style of the century.
 The church also has a patterned screen instead of stained-glass windows to make the building cheaper and more modern.
-Crane Ltd. Warehouse is an example of an industrial project that Noffke worked on in a more contemporary style with its large glass walls and sever geometric shape.
+Crane Ltd. Warehouse is an example of an industrial project that Noffke worked on in a more contemporary style with its large glass walls and severe geometric shape.
 Noffke became interested in the modern movement when he went on his trip to California while visiting he interacted with a number of buildings by Irving Gill and borrowed his horizontal massing and clean lines for his design on the C.W.
 Bangs Residence.